schoeberl/risc-v-lab/README.md

    * Each group presents
    * Two slides
  * I am online available during the week (email, slack, zoom)
+   * Can we agree on a Slack channel?

+## Exam

+ * Presentation of your processor
- * Exam is presentation on last Friday
+   * On last Friday
+   * A few slides
+   * Demo in FPGA board
-   * Plus show me your code
+ * Show me your code
  * No report needed

+## Competition

+ * Shall we have a competition?
+   * The fastest implementation
+   * The smallest implementation
+   * We need to agree on a benchmark

 ## A Possible Work Plan

+ * Imlplement the minum viable product (MVP) first
+   * A single instruction
+   * MVP of all pipeline stages
+ * Write a test
+ * Continue adding instructions

 ### Fetching Instructions